sertansenturk/cookiecutter-ds-docker/docs/02_project.rst

    make sphinx-html

-The above command builds a docker image called ``{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}/sphinx`` and starts a container from the image, which -in turn- renders the documentation (including automatic Python API documentation from docstrings).
-Then, you can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.
+The above command builds a docker image called ``{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}/sphinx``.
+It then starts a container from the image and renders the documentation (including automatic Python API documentation from docstrings).
+You can access the documentation by opening ``./docs/_build/html/index.html`` on your browser.

 .. note::